-AIRI faced significant supply chain disruptions affecting the availability of raw materials in 2023 and by August 2024, the company announced supply chain disruptions were gone so the expectation is to see continued gross margin improvement during our forecast period, as global tariff issued that began in 2025 are unlikely to have a major impact on operations.
+AIRI faced significant supply chain disruptions affecting the availability of raw materials in 2023 and by August 2024, the company announced supply chain disruptions were gone so the expectation is to see continued gross margin improvement during our forecast period.
+While as global tariff issues that began in 2025 are unlikely to have a major impact on operations, 1H25 is likely to see customer purchase orders ebb lower than previously anticipated but should experience improved gross margin on orders shipped through our forecast period.

-Entering 2025, the funded backlog was approximately \$118 million with total backlog (includes unfunded project) of approximately \$250 million.
+Entering 2Q25, the funded backlog was approximately \$120 million with total backlog (includes unfunded project) of approximately \$250 million.
 In August 2024, AIRI announced it received a \$110 million, 7-year contract for the production of Thrust Struts used in the Geared Turbo-Fan.
 AIRI has made significant capital investments in the past two years in an effort to improve its manufacturing efficiency and shorten production times.
 Supporting our forecasts should be the addition of a new \$1.2 million high-tech machine tool installed at its Sterling subsidiary and other machine investments to modernize them, which should expand internal capabilities, improve operating efficiencies, as well as product throughput.
 The company has previously acknowledged that when new customer programs begin gross margins are likely to be negatively impacted until significant throughput of the products for those programs occur.
-Since we expect only some new programs to begin periodically during our forecast period, gross margins are likely to vary quarter-to-quarter, but trending better than previously anticipated.
-We forecast gross margin of 17.4% and 18.9%, in 2025 and 2026, respectively, up from 16.2% in 2024.
+Since we expect only a few new programs to begin periodically during our forecast period, gross margins are likely to vary quarter-to-quarter, but trending better than previously anticipated.
+We forecast gross margin of 17.9% and 19.2%, in 2025 and 2026, respectively, up from 16.2% in 2024.